hhsmobileapps/memorygame/README.md

 # Memory Game

-This is demo memory game project.
+This is demo memory game project developed with Unity.